IgorPietrusinski/JsonParsing/README.md

 - displays a scrolling list of products
 - you can searching product by name and description
 - have APK ( below you have link for download )
-This is not a full version of the application.
+Full version of this app you can see here in next week ;)

 Here is a link for download APK: https://drive.google.com/file/d/1mzAcdT-KSMBK2DAnO3A9opYxpPba38DR/view?usp=sharing